IEEE-VIT/quick-guides/contributing.md

 #### Commit Message Guidelines

 -   A good commit message helps everyone understand the changes you made.
+-   Always write it in **imperative tense** (e.g., “Add feature”, “Fix bug”) instead of past tense (“Added”, “Fixed”).

--   For small changes, you can use a single-line message:
+For small changes, you can use a single-line message:
     ```bash
     git commit -m "fix: Correct a typo in the documentation"
     ```